What Business Leaders Need to Know About Google

 More Google Tools and Resources

-Google is the starting point for the most essential web marketing tools and resources.
-Google has a variety of tools that are standards in web marketing and statistics.
+Google is the starting point for the most essential strategic digital marketing tools and resources.
+Google has a variety of tools that are standards in strategic digital marketing and statistics.
 Most of these tools are free, and can be found by searching Google and developing an account with Google under one username and password.
 Here are a few of the most important Google tools:

 - Google Analytics – used to measure your website stats in great detail.